gcardi/Anafestica/QUICK_TOUR.md

 #endif
 ```

-We can see several additional lines compared to the original file.

-There are two additional includes and one type-alias.
+Compared to the original file, there are two additional includes and one type-alias.
 The type-alias is the base class of `TForm1` in place of the more classic `TForm`:

 ```cpp
 ...